 Follow the steps below to install Kafka on Linux:

-Step 2.
-Extract the archive you download using tar command.
+Step 2: Extract the archive you download using the tar command.

-Step 3.
-To configure Kafka go to server.properties.
-Open this file using nano command and add the following at the bottom of the file.
+Step 3: To configure Kafka, go to server.properties.
+Open this file using the nano command and add the following at the bottom of the file.

 delete.topic.enable = true

-Step 4.
-Once this is done user will have to create system unit files for Kafka services.
-This helps in performing common service actions like starting up, stopping and restarting Kafka in a consistent manner with other Linux services.
-Zookeeper is a service which is used by Kafka in order to manage its cluster and configurations.
+Step 4: Once this is done, the user will have to create system unit files for Kafka services.
+This helps perform common service actions like starting up, stopping, and consistently restarting Kafka with other Linux services.
+Zookeeper is a service that Kafka uses in order to manage its cluster and configurations.

 sudo nano /etc/systemd/system/zookeeper.service